icewind1991/logsmash/README.md

 ## Roadmap

 - [ ] More flexible log file input
+    - [x] Log files compressed trough gzip
-    - [ ] Log files compressed trough gzip, xz, etc
+    - [ ] Log files compressed trough other compression methods
     - [ ] Archived containing more than one file
 - [ ] Data from more app version
 - [ ] Support extracting app versions from a system report